 The elite UK boarding school will open its second international school in central Bangkok in 2018, and this new primary school will offer a very British education and a guaranteed place at Shrewsbury Bangkok’s senior school.

-The school will build up to 640 places with four forms in each of its six year groups.
+The school offers 640 places with four forms in each of its six year groups.
 All students graduating from Year 6 (aged 11) at the City campus will be guaranteed a place at the senior school on Shrewsbury Bangkok’s Riverside campus in Charoenkrung Road, just a 20-minute drive away.
 The founding head will be Amanda Dennison, who has worked as head teacher of the junior school at Shrewsbury Bangkok’s Riverside campus for the past seven years.
 Several teachers are also moving from the Riverside campus to work at this new school.

 As the school says,